Elochukwu3/Elochukwu3/README.md

 ### I am ✨ ROMAULD✨,

-A Creative Front-End Developer with almost 1 years of experience building websites and web apps, collaborative environments.
+A Creative Front-End Developer with some years of experience, building websites and web apps, collaborative environments.
 You can also find me on
 <a href="https://www.linkedin.com/in/romauld-elochukwu/" rel="nofollow noreferrer">
   <img src="https://i.stack.imgur.com/gVE0j.png" alt="linkedin"> LinkedIn
 </a>, +234813251639.